-If you enroll as a surviving dependent, premiums will be based on the Medicare or non-Medicare retiree premium (depending on the survivor's age) and the years of service earned by the deceased policyholder, but as a surviving dependent, you are not eligible for life insurance.
-If the deceased policyholder was hired on or after July 1, 2010, the surviving dependent will pay the full, unsubsidized premium charged to all policyholders hired after July 1, 2010.

-If you enroll as an active employee, premiums will be based on the appropriate active employee premium chart or, if retired, the surviving employee's premiums will be based on your own years of service, and you will be eligible for life insurance.
+- If you enroll as a surviving dependent, premiums will be based on the Medicare or non-Medicare retiree premium (depending on the survivor's age) and the years of service earned by the deceased policyholder, but as a surviving dependent, you are not eligible for life insurance.
+If the deceased policyholder was hired on or after July 1, 2010, the surviving dependent will pay the full, unsubsidized premium charged to all policyholders hired after July 1, 2010. - Using accrued sick and annual leave to extend coverage This benefit terminates when the policyholder dies; it cannot be used by surviving dependents, who may continue coverage by paying the monthly premium. - If you enroll as an active employee, premiums will be based on the appropriate active employee premium chart, or, if retired, the surviving employee's premiums will be based on your own years of service, and you will be eligible for life insurance.

-If you need help evaluating which would be better, please contact PEIA's customer service unit at 1-888-680-7342.
+If you need help evaluating which would be better, please contact PEIA's Customer Solutions unit at 1-888-680-7342.